Does ExpressVPN Have a Free Trial?

 3 Days vs 7 Days: The Conflicting Claims

-As of 20th March 2026, ExpressVPN's main marketing pages state the free trial is 3 days on iOS and Android, available only when you sign up through the App Store or Google Play.
-They also require a valid payment method linked to Apple or Google to activate it.
+As of 3rd June 2026, ExpressVPN's official trial and download pages state the free trial is 3 days on iOS and Android, available when you sign up through the App Store or Google Play.
+A valid payment method linked to Apple or Google is required to activate it.

 The 30-Day Money-Back Guarantee Workaround

 If you sign up on the ExpressVPN desktop website, you do not get a literal free trial.
-However, there is a much better workaround: the 30-day money-back guarantee.
-First-time customers pay upfront, but you can request a full, no-questions-asked refund within the first 30 days if you are not satisfied.
+However, there is a longer risk-free workaround: the 30-day money-back guarantee.
+Eligible first-time customers pay upfront, but can request a full refund within the first 30 days if they are not satisfied.

 Many users actually prefer this route.
 Why?
 Because you get a full month to thoroughly test the service across all your devices, rather than a rushed 3 or 7 days.
 Plus, you avoid the headache of dealing with Apple or Google's strict app store cancellation policies, as your billing and refunds are handled directly by ExpressVPN.